-- 6 C sugar
+- 6 cups sugar

 - Cut the fruit in half and juice it.
-(You won't need the juice so save it to drink!)
+(You won't need the juice, so save it to drink!)

 - Scrape out the pulp but leave the white pith.
-It should look like the fruit in the crazy photo of me, above.

 - Cut the peel into slices that look like French fries.